numselli/VueBuildToBranchAction/README.md

-# Build Vue and deploy it to Github Pages 🚀
+# Build Vue and deploy it to a branch 🚀
 This Action will Build your Vue Project and deploy it to a specified branch

 ## Getting Started 🎉